 In online gambling offering free cash for registering a new account is a common incentive for new customers.
-This will usually lead to a big uplift in new accounts being opened, but it also encourages people to open multiple accounts to claim more than one bonus.
+This will usually lead to a big uplift in new accounts being opened.
+It also encourages people to open multiple accounts to claim more than one bonus.
 As a result relatively few customers may make a first time deposit and become a real-money player (RMP).
 If marketing set targets for registrations (PMPs) rather than RMPs there is a danger campaigns will be optimised accordingly and this will reduce RMP conversion.

 When setting targets it is important to align it as close as possible with the overall objective to avoid negative unintended consequences from the cobra effect.
 Avoid using vanity metrics or micro-conversions as targets because people will naturally optimise campaigns according to the metrics they monitor.
 This is likely to distract from more important key performance indicators that directly relate to your objective and can harm important conversion rates.
 But also look out for changes in the behaviour of your employees to check they are not becoming too focused on the target rather than your business goal.

 Conversion marketing – Glossary of Conversion Marketing.